VlcekGroup/PMWannier2.0/README.md

 (Real.
 This specifies the convergence threshold for the steepest ascent process (the inner-loop).
 Default: 1E-7)\

 nhit_convergence_inner\
 (Integer.
-This specifies the number of times consecutively hitting the convergence criterion in the inner-loop before exiting.
+This specifies the number of times of consecutively hitting the convergence criterion in the inner-loop before exiting.
 Requirement of multiple hittings guarantees a smooth convergence behavior.
 Default: 3)\

 atom_space\
 (Character.
 This specifies whether the localization is performed on all atoms, selected atoms, or a giant "atom".
 There are three options: full, local, and fragment, where full means all atoms, local means selected atoms, and fragment means giant "atom".
 Default: full)\